univention/univention-corporate-server/doc/architecture/services/app-center.rst

 :ref:`component-app-center`.

-In the notation in :numref:`services-app-center-architecture-overview` the application service *App Center* summarizes all behavior that relates to the App Center and apps on a |UCS| system.
+In the notation in :numref:`services-app-center-architecture-overview` the application service *App Center Service* summarizes all behavior that relates to the App Center and apps on a |UCS| system.
 The center piece for all behavior in the *App Center* are the *App Center actions* that use the *Python App Center library* to do "stuff" with *App*\ s.

 The App Center is a complex component in UCS.
 As you continue reading, the concepts unfold and reveal their internal parts.